matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 For reactions, we want all the reaction objects (or ideally their sum?)
 For replies, we don't want the original at all; the client can load it if needed via /context.

-Do we send the events down via normal pagination?
-Or do we inline them?
-    We should probably do both: updates come in via pagination, but when doing a limited sync, we should probably include them as inline as a basis.

-This in turn is related to LL members: ideally we wouldn't re-load LL members from scratch after a limited sync, but just load the difference somehow.
-Similarly, we don't want to do a full snapshot of all reactions after a limited sync, but just the base delta that changed.
-Perhaps this is okay, though: limited syncs can just include the number of reactions.
+We should send the aggregated event down during normal pagination, as well as the individual relations down incrementally during sync.

+After a limited sync, we should send a fresh aggregated event rather than try to calculate a delta.

 This is similar to how redactions are calculated today.
-We just build up a table of which events reference which other events, and expand out the 'join' when syncing.
+We just build up a table of which events reference which other events, and expand them out when syncing.

 So: